Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Introduction

-An alternative is to employ the bivariate location score directly.
-Section \ref{section: Analysis 2d} studies this approach, and offers pointwise and uniform over $\B$ estimation and inference methods.
-The pointwise results follow directly from the literature, provided an additional regularity condition on the bivariate kernel function and boundary $\B$ hold (Assumption \ref{assump: kernel 2d} below).
-On the other hand, the uniform inference results require some additional technical care, and are new to the literature.
-The main potential issue is that a uniform distributional approximation is established over the lower-dimensional manifold $\B$, and thus its shape can affect the validity of the results.
-Section \ref{section: Analysis 2d} also discusses new bandwidth selection methods based on mean square error (MSE) expansions, robust bias-corrected inference, and related implementation details.
-Our results provide natural generalizations of well-established results for univariate RD designs; see \cite{Calonico-Cattaneo-Farrell_2020_ECTJ} for bandwidth selection, and \cite{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli} for robust bias correction.
+Section \ref{sec: BATEC} presents pointwise, integrated mean squared, and uniform estimation and inference methods for the BATEC.
+The pointwise results generalize well-known results in the nonparametric literature \citep[see][and references therein]{Hardle-etal_2004_Book}, and early BD design results in \cite{Papay-Willett-Murnane_2011_JoE}.
+The uniform results are new and provide valid inference for the entire treatment effect curve and transformations thereof.
+We also discuss bandwidth selection based on MSE expansions, robust bias-corrected inference, and implementation details, building on and generalizing state-of-the-art univariate RD methods; see \cite{Calonico-Cattaneo-Farrell_2020_ECTJ} for bandwidth selection, and \cite{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli} for robust bias correction.

-Section \ref{section: Empirical Application} deploys our theoretical and methodological results to the SPP data, revising the main results reported in \citet*{LondonoVelezRodriguezSanchez_2020_AEJ}.
-In addition to providing further empirical evidence in favor of their empirical findings, we also find some evidence of treatment effect heterogeneity along the assignment boundary $\B$.
-All empirical results are obtained using the companion \texttt{R} package \texttt{rd2d}, and we provide complete replication files.

-Section \ref{section: Conclusion} concludes with specific recommendations for practice.
-The supplemental appendix presents generalizations of our theoretical results, reports their proofs, and gives other theoretical results that may be of independent interest.
-In particular, it presents a new strong approximation result for empirical process with bounded moments, extending recent work by \cite{Cattaneo-Yu_2025_AOS}.
-Our companion software article \citep{Cattaneo-Titiunik-Yu_2025_rd2d} discusses the general-purpose software \texttt{R} package \texttt{rd2d} (\url{https://rdpackages.github.io/rd2d}) implementing the methods developed in this paper.
+Sections \ref{Sec: WBATE} and \ref{sec: LBATE} study the aggregated causal parameters $\tau_{\mathtt{WBATE}}$ and $\tau_{\mathtt{LBATE}}$.
+WBATE is an integral functional over a one-dimensional manifold of a two-dimensional conditional expectation contrast.
+Related integral functionals on submanifolds have only been studied recently; in concurrent work, \cite{Chen-Gao_2025_arXiv} developed series/sieve methods for such functionals, whereas our results use local polynomial regression as the nonparametric ingredient.
+See \cite{Reardon-Robinson_2012_JREE} and \cite{Wong-Steiner-Cook_2013_JEBS} for early methodological discussion in the context of BD designs.
+Our large-sample nonparametric results complement the design-based methods developed in \cite{Keele-Titiunik-Zubizarreta_2015_JRSSA} and \cite{Diaz-Zubizarreta_2023_AOAS}, and the Bayesian methods developed in \cite{Rischard-Branson-Miratrix-Bornn_2021_JASA} for BD designs.